TomWhitwell/RadioMusic/Collateral/ModuleTest/README.md

 ModuleTest.ino is a quick way to check that the hardware in your module is working correctly.

-If you cut the power trace, you'll need both +/-12v ribbon cable power and USB power to make it work.
+If you cut the power trace, you'll need both +/-12v ribbon cable power and USB power to upload firmware to the module.

+###Method 1: Basic
+Install the file moduletest.cpp.hex using Teensy Loader in the same way you installed the original firmware ([as explained here](https://github.com/TomWhitwell/RadioMusic/wiki/Preparing-the-Teensy-3.1))
+You can see lights flashing on the module, it will produce sounds, those sounds will moduluate as you turn the knobs and apply CV.
+Knobs and CV are also mapped to the 4 LEDs at the top.

+###Method 2: Advanced
-You'll need to install the full [Teensyduino environment](http://www.pjrc.com/teensy/td_download.html).
+To get feedback from the module and see what's going on, you'll need to install the full [Teensyduino environment](http://www.pjrc.com/teensy/td_download.html).
 Once that is installed and working (i.e. you can install Blink and see expected results) download and run the [Module Test Sketch](https://github.com/TomWhitwell/RadioMusic/tree/master/Collateral/ModuleTest).
 - You'll see all five LEDs flash in sequence
 - While they're flashing, the module will generate audio - various sine wave tones
 - Once the startup routine is finished, the 4 LEDs are linked to 2xknobs and 2xCV inputs